Property professionals on the Costa del Sol since 2019

 If you own a Alhaurín el Grande property and you're weighing management quotes, three questions worth asking:

 1. Which sub-market does the manager position you in?
-Lauro Golf belt, centro histórico, La Capellanía, Camino del Albur — they want to know.
+Golf-course villa, centro histórico, hillside villa, rural finca — they want to know.

 2. What's the operational mix they recommend?
-A short-let-only recommendation for a Capellanía villa is probably wrong.
-A long-stay-only recommendation for a Lauro Golf-belt villa is probably wrong.
+A short-let-only recommendation for a hillside villa is probably wrong.
+A long-stay-only recommendation for a golf-course villa is probably wrong.

 3. What's the realistic income range based on real comparables?
 Not coastal averages adjusted downward; not regional Costa-del-Sol averages.
 Real Alhaurín el Grande sub-market comparables for your specific property type.